-Do not drive the vehicle if the fluid level is at the bottom of the dipstick and the ambient temperature is above 50°F (10°C).
+Do not drive the vehicle if there is no indication of fluid on the dipstick and the ambient temperature is above $50^{\circ}$ F (10°C).

 Correct fluid level

 The transmission fluid should be checked at normal operating temperature 150°F-170°F (66°C-77°C) on a level surface.
 The normal operating temperature can be reached after approximately 20 miles (30 km) of driving.